Culture of Bangladesh: Language day

-Durga Puja
+Durga Puja (Navaratri)

-Durga Puja, the largest religious festival for Hindus, is celebrated widely across Bangladesh.
+Durga Puja, the largest religious festival for Bengali Hindus, is celebrated widely across Bangladesh.
 Thousands of pandals (mandaps) are set up in various villages, towns, and cities.
 Durga Puja is a grand cultural celebration in the capital city of Dhaka.
 Major pujas of Dhaka are held in numerous pandals, but the biggest celebration takes place at Dhakeshwari Temple where several thousand devotees and onlookers stream through the premises for four days.
 Special boat race on Buriganga river is arranged and it attracts a large crowd.
 A five-day holiday is observed by all educational institutions, while Bijoya Dashami is a public holiday.
-On Bijoya Dashami, effigies are paraded through the streets of Shankhari Bazaar in Old Dhaka in loud, colorful processions before being immersed into the rivers.
-Thousands of Muslims take part in the secular part of festivities in celebration of Bengali solidarity and culture.
+Just like East India and West India on Vijayadashami, effigies are paraded through the streets of Shankhari Bazaar in Old Dhaka in loud, colorful processions before being immersed into the rivers.

+Boro din (Christmas)

+Christians in Bangladesh give gifts to each other and visit others on Christmas.
+Christmas is national holiday in Bangladesh.
+Kids receive money or toys from adults.
+People greet each other with Shubho Boro Din ('Greetings of the Great Day').
+In rural areas, banana trees and leaves are used for decoration.
+In cities, common Christmas decorations include Christmas trees, banners and balloons.
+Special events are held in hotels and Christmas specials are shown on TV.
+Traditional foods include Christmas cake, pitha, and biscuits.
+Churches are decorated with Christmas lights and a Christmas tree.
+Church choirs perform Bengali Christmas carols.
+Church-held Christmas Eve feasts are called Preeti Bhoj and hymns are called Kirtan.